AsierLambarri/cmd_fit/README.md

 ![chi_SFR](https://github.com/AsierLambarri/cmd_fit/assets/109964584/f4dcdff8-e522-45bf-aa93-06ac23a72ddf)

-And these are the residuals of the fit:
+And these are the residuals of the fit.
+It can be seen that the method is quite accurate for this particular example, yielding residuals of the order of ~1%:

 ![residuals](https://github.com/AsierLambarri/cmd_fit/assets/109964584/4622e05e-44a2-4dc8-bb8e-bec467c6f93a)